GLOBAL MARKETS-Stocks, oil slump on weak jobs data

 NEW YORK, May 4 Global stocks swooned and crude

-oil tumbled o n F riday after a weak U.S. jobs report and data
+oil tumbled on Friday after a weak U.S. jobs report and economic

 Major U.S. and European stock indexes fell more than 1

-rate fell one-tenth of a point to 8.1 percent, a three-year low,
+fell one-tenth of a point to 8.1 percent, a three-year low, but

 The third straight monthly decline in hiring growth spurred